top of page

 It missed the rush in its wires.
 The fire in its chest.
 The something that let it know it was still alive.

-And so it began to hope—for green, of course.
-And yellow.
-But even red.
-Even pain.
-Even that.
+So it began to hope—for green, of course, and yellow.
+But even red—even for pain.

-It was only a hum at first, a little buzz in its base, but soon the lights flickered on.
-And the colors came back.
+It was only a hum at first, a little buzz in its base wires.
+Soon the lights flickered on.
+The colors came back.

 Green.